andrewwinters5000/klimakoffer/website/milestone7/milestone7_topics.md

 References:
 - Deblonde, G., Peltier, W. R., & Hyde, W. T. (1992).
 Simulations of continental ice sheet growth over the last glacial-interglacial cycle: experiments with a one level seasonal energy balance model including seasonal ice albedo feedback.
 Global and planetary change, 6(1), 37-55. doi: [10.1016/0031-0182(92)90255-4](https://doi.org/10.1016/0031-0182(92)90255-4)
 - North, G. R., Cahalan, R. F., & Coakley Jr, J. A. (1981).
 Energy balance climate models.
 Reviews of Geophysics, 19(1), 91-121. doi: [10.1029/RG019i001p00091](https://doi.org/10.1029/RG019i001p00091)

+## Spatially varying climate parameters

+The baseline EBM uses spatially prescribed properties of the Earth's surface and atmosphere.
+Investigate how spatial heterogeneity in these properties affects the simulated climate.

+Begin by introducing spatially varying surface albedo while keeping the heat-transport coefficient constant.
+For instance, the albedo term could have the form

+Investigate the effects of continents, oceans, ice, and other surface types on the global temperature distribution.
+$$
+(1 - \alpha(x))S(x)
+$$
+where, as before, $x$ here is used for compactness to represent the latitutde and longitude coordinates.
+Be aware that sharp transitions in the albedo when transitioning to ice may require particular attention.

+Study how spatial resolution influences the representation of sharp transitions in albedo and diffusivity.
+Determine whether the resulting climate predictions converge as the spatial grid is refined.